DefectDojo/django-DefectDojo/doc/guide_to_parser_writing.md

 ## Pre-requisites
 - You have forked https://github.com/DefectDojo/django-DefectDojo and cloned locally.
 - Checkout `dev` and make sure you're up to date with the latest changes.
+- It's advised that you create a dedicated branch for your development, such as `git checkout -b parser-name` yet that's up to you.

 It is probably easier to use the docker-compose stack (and benefit from the hot-reload capbility for uWSGI).
 Set up your environment to use the dev or ptvsd environment, such as: